Space City Sigma

 Space City Sigma is an Indian science fiction television series that aired on the DD National channel in the late 1980s.
 Along with Indradhanush, it was one of the first science fiction series produced in India.
 This series was edited by Ashok Talwar and directed by Ashok Talwar and Bizeth Bannerjee.

-Space City Sigma is the first ever made Indian science fiction show.
 This show was launched by DD National Channel on 21 May 1989.